Audit Kerberos Service Ticket Operations

 |Domain Controller||IF||Yes||Yes||Yes||Expected volume is very high on domain controllers.

 IF - We recommend Success auditing, because you will see all Kerberos Service Ticket requests (TGS requests), which are part of service use and access requests by specific accounts.
 Also, you can see the IP address from which this account requested TGS, when TGS was requested, which encryption type was used, and so on.
-For recommendations for using and analyzing the collected information, see the Security Monitoring Recommendations sections.
+For recommendations for using and analyzing the collected information, see our Security Monitoring Recommendations.

 We recommend Failure auditing, because you will see all failed requests and be able to investigate the reason for failure.
 You will also be able to detect Kerberos issues or possible attack attempts.